 |---|---|---|---|---|

-You will need internet access to study by distance learning.
-Most courses provide their course material and interact with students through a web-based learning environment such as Brightspace, Blackboard, or Moodle and use web conferencing (e.g. Zoom) for live interactions.
 Course material is generally made available one to two weeks before the course starts.
-You will be able to access Brightspace/Blackboard/Moodle once you have completed your course enrolment declaration, however your paper/s may not be available until the first day of the course.
+You will be able to access Brightspace, Blackboard, or Moodle once you have completed your course enrolment declaration, although individual papers may not appear until the first day of teaching.
 You may be able to obtain a reading list earlier by contacting your programme administrator.

 The University of Otago provides Microsoft Office 365 for students.